everycure-org/matrix/docs/src/data_science/pandera_validation.md

 5. Add schema validation tests for critical data pipelines
 6. Use full import names (`pandera`, not `pa`) for clarity
 7. Consider DataFrame type when choosing validation approach

-For more examples, see:
-# TODO: Add examples from our codebase.

-# TODO: Add considerations for uniqueness constraints in Pandera's distributed (SQL) PySpark DataFrames.